Pttn/rieMiner/README.md

 * `Username`: username used to connect to the server (same as rpcuser in riecoin.conf for solo mining).
 Default: empty;
 * `Password`: password used to connect to the server (same as rpcpassword in riecoin.conf for solo mining).
 Default: empty;
 * `PayoutAddress`: payout address for solo mining.
 You can use Bech32 "ric1" addresses (only lowercase).
 Default: a donation address;
-* `Donate`: for solo mining, choose how many % of the block reward you wish to donate to the Riecoin Project (only integers!).
-Half of the amount will be burnt.
-Default: 2;
 * `Rules`: for solo mining, add consensus rules in the GetBlockTemplate RPC call, each separated by a comma. `segwit` must be present.
 You should not touch this unless a major Riecoin upgrade is upcoming and it is said to use this option.
 Default: segwit.

 ### Benchmark and Search Modes options